 How to take advantage of them: Here, marketing automation tools like Pardot, Marketo or Eloqua come into play.
 They tell you every detail about responses to your marketing efforts online and offline.
 Having the ability to respond immediately to this type of trigger is a crucial success factor.

-If you’re in B2B sales and you’re not being alerted to buying triggers, you’re missing key intelligence.
+If you’re in B2B sales and you’re not being alerted to buying scoops, you’re missing key intelligence.
 They provide automatic opportunities to quickly get in front of key business decision makers.
 And if you’re not gaining access to departmental organizational charts in the appropriate department – IT, HR, marketing, etc. – it’s that much harder to tell the chiefs from the Indians, and you could get bogged down in a cubeville quagmire with no closing in site.

-DiscoverOrg is the leading sales and marketing intelligence tool used by the top technology vendors, staffing companies and consultants targeting IT, Finance and Marketing departments of Fortune-ranked, Mid-Market and SMB companies in North America and Europe.
+DiscoverOrg is the leading marketing and sales intelligence tool used by the top technology vendors, staffing companies and consultants targeting IT, Finance and Marketing departments of Fortune-ranked, Mid-Market and SMB companies in North America and Europe.
 Offered in the form of a constantly refreshed database, DiscoverOrg specializes in mapping out the org charts, including verified email addresses, direct-dial phone numbers, reporting structure, new projects and initiatives and technology installed base.
-Each of the decision makers in the DiscoverOrg database are updated and refreshed by the company’s team of 100+ in-house researchers at least once every 60 days, enabling customers to reach the right person at the right company with the right message.
+Each of the decision makers in the DiscoverOrg database are updated and refreshed by the company’s team of 100+ in-house researchers at least once every 90 days, enabling customers to reach the right person at the right company with the right message.
 For more information, please visit www.discoverorg.com.

 Henry Schuck is the co-founder and Chief Revenue Officer of DiscoverOrg.
-He can be reached at email@example.com.
+He can be reached at [email protected].